M-Favour/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Added the file 2-hellofile, it displays the content of the /etc/passwd file Added the file 3-twofiles, it displays the content of /etc/passwd and /etc/hosts Added the file 4-lastlines, it displays the last ten lines of the /etc/passwd file
+Added the file 2-hellofile, it displays the content of the /etc/passwd file Added the file 3-twofiles, it displays the content of /etc/passwd and /etc/hosts Added the file 4-lastlines, it displays the last ten lines of the /etc/passwd file Added the file 5-firstlines, it prints out the first ten lines of the /etc/passwd file